Custom watch faces leverage a dynamic, digital canvas that can include colors, animations, and contextual information.

 Apps typically show different background images for the interactive and ambient modes.
 It can be difficult to create a good-looking image for ambient mode.
 Therefore, ambient mode backgrounds are often completely black or grey with no image.

-Background images for Android Wear devices with a screen density of hdpi should be 320 by 320 pixels in size to fit both square and round devices.
+Background images for Wear OS devices with a screen density of hdpi should be 320 by 320 pixels in size to fit both square and round devices.
 The corners of the background image are not visible on round devices.
 In your code, you can detect the size of the device screen and scale down the background image if the device has a lower resolution than your image.
 To improve performance, you should scale the background image only once and store the resulting bitmap.

 You should run the application code to retrieve contextual data only as often as required and store the results to reuse the data every time you draw the watch face.
 For example, you don't need to fetch weather updates every minute.